mxstbr/mxstbr.com/pages/blog/2017/02/integrations-as-first-class-citizens.md

----
-published: true
-hidden: false
+export const frontmatter = {
+  "published": true,
+  "hidden": false,
-title: "Integrations as first class citizens"
+  "title": "Integrations as first class citizens", "tags": "atom git",
-tags: atom git
-custom_excerpt: "Why I use Atom as my editor of choice, even though other editors may be faster, simpler or better."
+  "custom_excerpt": "Why I use Atom as my editor of choice, even though other editors may be faster, simpler or better."
----
+};

 I was a Sublime Text user until I gave Atom a try.
 After using it exclusively for a few weeks there was no way for me to go back to Sublime Text, mainly due to a single feature: the git tree view integration.